What is Financial Inclusion

 Understanding the Relationship between Financial Health and Financial Inclusion

-Financial inclusion and financial health are not synonymous.
-While financial health tends to refer to an individual’s livelihood circumstances, financial inclusion refers to a state of the market in which individuals and businesses can access, use and benefit from a diverse range of financial services.
-Financial health offers an intermediate outcome on the path towards economic empowerment by putting the customer in a position to increase control over their financial situation and better manage financial shocks.
-Its measurement can yield early warnings on issues such as the inadequacy of social protection, inability to save, or the build-up of household debt, and it can confirm the results of policy decisions.
+Financial inclusion and financial health are strongly connected but are not synonymous.
+While financial inclusion describes the state where all individuals and enterprises have access to and are empowered to use affordable, responsible financial services that meet their needs, financial health is focused on how people manage their financial lives.
+It refers to a state where individuals can meet financial needs and obligations, cope with negative financial shocks, pursue financial aspirations, and feel satisfied and confident about their financial lives.
+Financial health does not only rely on financial services but can also be influenced by many factors.
+It offers an intermediate outcome on the path towards longer development outcomes, such as women’s economic empowerment and poverty reduction, and it puts the customer in a position to increase control over their financial situation and better manage financial shocks.
+Its measurement can yield early warnings on issues such as the inadequacy of social protection, inability to save, consumer protection issues, and over-indebtedness, and it can confirm the results of policy decisions.

 Lorena Velasco via Communication for Development Ltd